 - 3-bed: €700 to €900

-Best for: People who want walkability, proximity to the border (about 12 minutes on foot), and easy access to public transport.
-The area suits young professionals and couples.
+Best for: Young professionals and couples who want walkability, proximity to the border (roughly 12 minutes on foot), and easy access to public transport.

-Watch out for: Street noise on main roads and older buildings without lifts.
-Always check if the block has a working ascensor before signing.
+Watch out for: Street noise on main roads and older residential blocks without lifts.
+Always ask whether the building has a working ascensor before signing.

 La Atunara

 La Atunara is the beachfront fishing quarter on the eastern side of town, facing the Mediterranean and looking directly across the bay towards the Rock of Gibraltar.
-It has a distinct village-within-a-town feel, with narrow streets, family-run restaurants, and one of the best fish markets in the region.
+It shares a statistical district with neighbouring Periáñez and has a distinct village-within-a-town feel, with narrow streets, family-run restaurants, and one of the best fish markets in the area.

 - 1-bed: €400 to €550